SarSanHer/Master-Thesis/GWAS.md

     awk '{ total += $6 } END { print total/NR }' ctrl.het
     awk '{ total += $6 } END { print total/NR }' case.het

 Population stratification is also checked using the same R code as before.

-### 3. Data Preparation
+### 3. Data preparation
-In this step we filter the imputed data, transform into GAPIT compatible format (HapMap) and divide the dataset into training and validation.
+We transform into GAPIT compatible format (HapMap) and divide the dataset into training and validation.
 Now we only work with the case files.

- **3.1 Filtering**
- We extract the same SNPs we found in equilibrium in the control ichip in the first data analysis step (prior imutation).
-We also filter out all SNPs that do not meet the quality criteria assessed in the first filtering step.

-    ./plink --vcf <case_plink> --make-bed --allow-no-sex --mind 0.02 --maf 0.05 --geno 0.02 --extract <my_SNPs.txt> --out <filtered_cases>
+    # Commands

- **3.2 Transform to HapMap**
+ **3.1 Transform to HapMap**
  Genotype information in GAPIT must be imported in either HapMap.
-We can transform the vcf to HapMap using bcftools:
+We can transform the vcf to HapMap using TASSEL, a tool by the creators of GAPIT:

-    bcftools query -f '%CHROM\t%REF\t%POS\t[\t%SAMPLE=%GT]\n' /Volumes/TFM/vcf_case/chr20.vcf > Desktop/try.txt

     https://bitbucket.org/tasseladmin/tassel-5-source/src/master/run_pipeline.pl
     ./run_pipeline.pl -Xmx5g -fork1 -vcf case.vcf.gz -export -exportType Hapmap -runfork1C

- **3.3 Divide Dataset**
+ **3.2 Divide Dataset**
  The dataset is divided in order to obtain a subdataset for validation.
 The samples collected for Valdecillas hospital are substracted from the whole and two new files are created using the following commands:

     # Commands

 ## GAPIT
 The files must be transformed into HapMap format, which is possible with the following commands: